Roland Müller

-Roland Richard Guaves Müller ([ˈmʏlɐ]; born 2 March 1988) is a Filipino professional footballer who last plays as a goalkeeper for Amical Saint-Prex in the 2.
+Roland Richard Guaves Müller ([ˈmʏlɐ]; born 2 March 1988) is a Filipino professional footballer who plays as a goalkeeper for FC Amical Saint-Prex in the 2.
 Liga Interregional.
 Müller formerly played for the Philippines national team, earning 22 caps before his international retirement in 2017.

 Club career

 Early career in Germany

 Müller started at his hometown club, Köln, where he went through the ranks and eventually played their reserve team in the lower leagues.
 He made a total of 64 appearances for them in three seasons, and never made any first team appearances.
 His contract expired in the summer of 2010 and he then signed for 2.
 Bundesliga side Duisburg.
 He made his first league appearance on 25 November 2012 vs St. Pauli due to an injury to regular first choice shot-stopper Felix Wiedwald.
 He was not able to answer his international duties with the Philippines for the 2012 AFF Suzuki Cup.